-The most common pet hedgehog in the UK is in fact the African pygmy hedgehog sold in pet stores across the country, recognised by its white fur.
+The most common pet hedgehog is the African pygmy hedgehog, made famous by many You Tube videos and recognisable by its white fur.

-Hedgehogs have also been a big part of our culture in Britain, with mention in our classic literature as well as folklore tales.
+Hedgehogs have also been a big part of British culture for centuries, with mentions in classic literature and folklore tales.

 One of the most famous hedgehogs is of course Mrs Tiggy-Winkle, the industrious washerwoman from Beatrix Potter’s stories.
-Beatrix Potter was inspired to write the book by her own pet hedgehog Mrs Tiggy-winkle.
+The character is inspired by Beatrix Potter’s own pet hedgehog.

 Beatrix Potter’s character Mrs Tiggy-Winkle

-In the past gypsies were well-known to be partial to a roasted hedgehog.
-The hedgehogs used to be rolled in clay and then baked in a fire, when the clay was cracked off after cooking the spines and hair would also be removed.
+They rolled the hogs in clay and baked them in a fire.
+When the clay was cracked off after cooking, the spines and hair would also be removed.